pedro-gilmora/SourceCrafter.DependencyInjection/SGen Extensibility proposal.md

 I think that approach might lead to create an execution, sort of tree-queue :grimacing:.

 I know in advantage it would be a performance concern due to possible deadlocks and relying on extension SGen writers implementations.
-Some addressings  of those possible issued would be making the delegate execution read-only as it it right now.
+Some addressings for those possible issues would be making a broadcast of desired types to be shared.

-Theis would be my case:

 Introducing of `AnalyzerExtensibilityProvider` type and property to `IncrementalGeneratorInitializationContext`